animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 My legs were immobile when I crawled out of the brook.

-- me then screaming for the ambulance to a nearly full moon in the woods, my voice randomly and suddenly sounding insincere, like my voice was a different person's, not Volyoda's, but somebody else's;
+- me then screaming for the ambulance to a nearly full moon in the woods, my voice randomly and suddenly sounding insincere, like my voice was a different person's, not Volyoda's;
 - my pants had fallen partially down my legs when I had crawled out of the brook and "God" told me not to adjust them on faith;

 An ambulance found me, wet with brook water, nearly hypothermic.
 The only answer I gave as to what happened, was "for pleasure," here and thereafter, still under the delusional belief that my mom's life was in danger if I didn't adhere to that secrecy.